yakazimir/kyler-website/content/post/infinity.md

 conceptually difficult topic to grasp, even when considered non-mathematically.
-Part of what Cantor discovered is that infinite sets can have different cardinalities (where **cardinality** here corresponds the number of items in a given set).
+Part of what Cantor discovered is that infinite sets can have different cardinalities (where **cardinality** here corresponds to the number of items in a given set).
 For example,  the cardinality of the natural (or counting) numbers
 $\mathbb{N}$ is much smaller than that of the real numbers
 $\mathbb{R}$ (we won't talk directly about the real number, but instead about the **power set** of the natural numbers $\mathcal{P}(\mathbb{N})$, which has the same cardinality as $\mathbb{R}$).
-More generally, Cantor showed that infinity is not a singular concept, and that there are in fact **many different types of infinity** (which, at first glance, is a bewildering proposition).
+More generally, Cantor showed that infinity is not a singular concept  and that there are in fact **many different types of infinity** (which, at first glance, is a bewildering proposition).

 Let's start with some definitions.
 Somewhat informally, we will call